melkor169/CP_Drums_Generation/README.md

 ##### 1. Pre-processing

 -pre_process.py: Create CP representations using your own MIDI data.
-However, we offer the pre-processed dataset used in the paper.
+However, we offer the pre-processed dataset used in the paper (rar inside the folder).
 In that case you do not need to run this file.
 -post_process.py: Convert the CP data to one-hot encoding streams ready for training

 ##### 2. Training